MattWass/My-Project-1-5/README.md

 Solved Bugs
 - Upon deploying my project I received an error that would not display my webpage in the browser.
 I resolved this with help from Tutor Support, who noticed my url link was missing some capitalization.
+- Font Awesome Icons would not display on webpage.
+Tutor Support aided with getting them to display as there was a 404 error.

 ### Validation